Oblique wing: History

 The oldest examples of this technology are the unrealized German aircraft projects Blohm & Voss P.202 and Messerschmitt Me P.1009-01 from the year 1944, based on a Messerschmitt patent.
-After the war, constructor Dr. Richard Vogt was brought to the US during Operation Paperclip.

-The oblique wing concept was resurrected by Robert T. Jones, an aeronautical engineer at the NASA Ames Research Center, Moffett Field, California.
-Analytical and wind tunnel studies initiated by Jones at Ames indicated that a transport-size oblique-wing aircraft, flying at speeds up to Mach 1.4 (1.4 times the speed of sound), would have substantially better aerodynamic performance than aircraft with more conventional wings.
+Shortly after the conclusion of the Second World War, the German aircraft designer Dr. Richard Vogt was brought to the US during Operation Paperclip.
+The oblique wing concept was resurrected by the American aeronautical engineer Robert T. Jones during the 1950s.
+A series of analytical and wind tunnel studies initiated by Jones at NASA Ames Research Center, Moffett Field, California, indicated that a transport-size oblique-wing aircraft, flying at speeds up to Mach 1.4 (1.4 times the speed of sound), would have substantially better aerodynamic performance than aircraft with more conventional wings.

-In the 1970s, an unmanned propeller-driven aircraft was constructed and tested at Moffett Field.
+In the 1970s, an uncrewed propeller-driven aircraft was constructed and tested at Moffett Field.
 Known as the NASA Oblique Wing, the project pointed out a craft's unpleasant characteristics at large sweep angles.

-So far, only one manned aircraft, the NASA AD-1, has been built to explore this concept.
-It flew a series of flight tests starting in 1979.
-This aircraft demonstrated a number of serious roll-coupling modes and further experimentation ended.
+So far, only one crewed aircraft, the NASA AD-1, has been built to explore this concept.
+Starting in 1979, it conducted numerous flight tests, during which it demonstrated a number of serious roll-coupling modes.
+However, further experimentation ended after 1982.